-In respect of requirements for data providers, data users and ITS service providers set out in the specifications, Member States shall also cooperate on practices for assessing compliance with those requirements, on developing mechanisms for compliance enforcement and on issues concerning crossborder cooperation. ';'

-- (6) Article 6 is amended as follows: - (a) paragraph 5 is replaced by the following: - '5.
-Without prejudice to the procedures set out by Directive (EU) 2015/1535 of the European Parliament and of the Council, the specifications shall, where appropriate, stipulate the conditions in which Member States may, after notification to the Commission, establish additional rules for the provision of ITS services on all or part of their territory .
-Those rules shall not hinder interoperability;' - (b) paragraph 6 is replaced by the following: - '6.
-The specifications shall, where appropriate, be based on any standards referred to in Article 8.
+- 3. Member States shall also cooperate, for instance through Union supported coordination projects, and, where necessary, with relevant stakeholders, on operational aspects of the implementation of the specifications adopted by the Commission, such as standards and Union harmonised profiles, common definitions, common metadata, common quality requirements and aspects related to the interoperability of NAPs' architectures, common data exchange conditions, secure access and common training and outreach activities.
+In respect of requirements for data providers, data users and ITS service providers set out in the specifications, Member States shall also cooperate on practices for assessing compliance with those requirements, on developing mechanisms for compliance enforcement and on issues concerning cross-border cooperation.';' - (6) Article 6 is amended as follows: - (a) paragraph 5 is replaced by the following: - '5.
+Without prejudice to the procedures set out by Directive (EU) 2015/1535 of the European Parliament and of the Council, the specifications shall, where appropriate, state the situations in which Member States may, after notification to the Commission, establish additional rules for the provision of ITS services on all or part of their territory.
+Those rules shall not hinder interoperability;'